Parents’ expectations of infant nutrition

 One of the main challenges of the sector is to anticipate the new expectations of parents in order to offer them innovative and adapted products.
 To support you in the development of your innovations, Lactalis Ingredients offers several high-quality ingredients:

 – Prolacta® is a soluble protein native to milk, dedicated to infant formula and baby food.
-Thanks to a non-denaturing manufacturing process, Prolacta® serum proteins retain all their nutritional and functional properties.
+Thanks to a non-denaturing manufacturing process, Prolacta® whey proteins retain all their nutritional and functional properties.
 Moreover, they are manufactured in France.

 – Lactose is an essential ingredient in infant formulas.
 With a guaranteed vitamin B2 content, it is suitable for both dry and wet mixing processes.